coreycaskey/base-vite-react-template/README.md

 # React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React and TypeScript working in Vite.
+Some configurations are also prescribed based on my ecosystem preferences:

+1. TS Config: This file mirrors the Vite React TS template, but has some other properties commented that could be beneficial based on the application needs.

+2. Vite Config: Added TS config paths plugin

+3. Etc.

 Currently, two official plugins are available: